Healthy Vegan Kids

 NATALIE SHEMESH | REGISTERED DIETITIAN

 Can Children be Vegan?
+Absolutely!

 According to the American Dietetic Association, "appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
 Well-planned vegetarian diets are appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes."

 When we refer to an "appropriately planned" vegan diet, we are speaking of a diet that includes all the vegan food groups: vegetables, fruit, legumes, grains, nuts and seeds.
 Since not all children typically consume the entire variety the vegan diet has to offer, it's important to make a smart transition.
 Instead of just eliminating animal products from the daily menu, first add new foods, then remove the problematic ones.
 It may get frustrating from time to time, and it's important to be patient and keep offering your kids new foods, even if they've declared in the past that they don't like them.

 It's good to know that the more accustomed children are to eating healthy from a young age, the better the chances they will grow to be adults who enjoy healthy food.
 Not only that, but in our experience, children who are vegan from infancy are usually more open to trying new flavors and food textures.